As we get up there in years, you’ll notice that hair pops out in places you least expect it to.

 - No travel case included

-Even if it isn’t the latest, the ER415SC is a great option if you’re looking for a compact and lightweight trimmer that’ll run for a long time.
+Even if it isn’t the latest, the ER415SC is an excellent option if you’re looking for a compact and lightweight trimmer that’ll run for a long time.
 Even with the powerful motor, a single AA battery will still run for up to 90 minutes.
 You’ll just need to buy a separate case for this which shouldn’t cost much.

 5. Wahl All-In-One Grooming Kit 9818

-The Wahl all-in-one grooming kit is a great option for the bearded man looking for a trimmer that can also clean excess hair follicles off his nose.
+The Wahl all-in-one grooming kit is an excellent option for the bearded man looking for a trimmer that can also clean excess hair follicles off his nose.

 Wahl makes it possible thanks to its interchangeable 4 interchangeable cutting heads.